jabwd/PwndPassword/README.md

 An easy to use Swift library for validating passwords against the awesome pwnedpasswords.com API.

+## Requirements

+A box that runs the Swift4.0 toolchain.

 ## Usage
 ```
 let password = PwndPassword()